 In the event that sexual misconduct, gender-based violence or the crimes of sexual assault, stalking, dating violence or domestic violence do occur, KC takes the matter very seriously.
 The College employs interim protection measures such as interim suspension and/or no-contact orders in any case where a student's behavior represents a risk of violence, threat, pattern or predation.
 If a student is accused of sexual misconduct, other gender-based violence or the crimes of rape, sexual assault, sexual harassment, stalking, dating violence or domestic violence, they are subject to action in accordance with the Student Code of Conduct in the student handbook.
-A student wishing to officially report such an incident may do so by contacting the KC Police Department at 903-983-8650, the Director of Human Resources/Title IX Coordinator at 903-983-8102 or a Counseling Specialist at 903-983-8208.
-Anyone with knowledge about sexual misconduct or gender-based violence or the crimes of rape, sexual assault, sexual harassment, stalking, dating violence or domestic violence is encouraged to report it immediately.
+A student wishing to officially report such an incident may do so by contacting the KC Police Department at 903-983-8650, the Title IX Coordinator at 903-988-7590 or a Counseling Specialist at 903-983-8208.
+Anyone with knowledge about sexual misconduct or gender-based violence or the crimes of rape, sexual assault, stalking, dating violence or domestic violence or the crimes of rape.
+Sexual assault, sexual harassment, stalking, dating violence or the crimes of rape, sexual assault, sexual harassment, stalking, dating violence or domestic violence or the crimes of rape.
+Sexual assault, sexual harassment, stalking, dating violence or domestic violence is encouraged to report it immediately.
 Upon the request of a student victim of an alleged sex offense, the Vice President of Student Development (or designee) can assist victims with issues including, but not limited to: class schedule changes, withdrawal procedures, or campus housing relocations, if desired and available.